r-forge/kinfit/pkg/gmkin/README.md

 ### Installing gmkin from R-Forge

 Windows and Linux users running R 3.1.0 or later can make use of the package repository on R-Forge.
-If you would like to install gmkin just once, you can install it using the command
+For installing or upgrading to the latest released version you can use the command

 ```s
 install.packages("gmkin", repos = c("http://r-forge.r-project.org", getOption("repos")))